European e-Justice Portal

 The portal is implemented by the Commission in very close cooperation with the EU countries.

 Who benefits from the Portal?

 Citizens can get answers on how the 28 EU countries' legal systems function.
 More than 10 million citizens face judicial procedures involving different EU countries every year.
-The Portal helps them find relevant information when dealing with events such as divorce, death, litigation or even moving house.
+The Portal helps them find relevant information when dealing with events such as divorce, death, litigation, succession or even moving house.
 They can find a legal practitioner in another country and learn how to avoid costly court cases through mediation, where to bring a lawsuit, which country's law applies to their case and whether they are eligible for legal aid.

 Lawyers, notaries and judges can get access to legal databases, contact colleagues through judicial networks and find information on European judicial training.
 They can also find practical information on arranging multi-country videoconferences.

 Businesses can search in interconnected insolvency registers, find links to land registers, find information on cross-border proceedings and the laws that apply.

 What are the next steps?

 The first release of the Portal in 2010 was just the first step in developing a multilingual online access point that makes life easier for citizens, businesses and practitioners in Europe.
 New information, tools and functions are being continuously added.
 For instance, the Portal will soon contain the following tools:

 - ECLI Search Engine which will allow legal practitioners to easily find case law as the adoption of the ECLI standard gradually gains ground

 - Businesses will also benefit from lower costs thanks to streamlined online legal procedures once business registers and land registers are accessible via the Portal